claudiac-m/EquitableProductManagement/README.md

 # Equitable Product Management
 Curated resources for tech people to incorporate equitable practices throughout their process.

-# Where do I start?

-<a href="https://medium.com/@adblanche/can-i-pick-your-brain-about-d-i-ef996d9373a8"> Can I pick your brain about D&I? </a> - Aubrey Blanche

-<a href="https://medium.com/@betterallies"> Read articles here on how to become a better <strike>ally</strike> accomplice </a>

 # What does equity mean?